 Forget steaming your Brussels sprouts.
 Roasting them is the way to go!

-This crispy smashed Brussels sprouts recipe is sure to be a hit at your table.
+This crispy smashed Brussel sprouts recipe is sure to be a hit at your table.
 Similar to smashed potatoes, you boil the sprouts first and then smash them before baking them.
-The result is perfectly browned and crispy Brussels sprouts everyone will love!
+The result is perfectly browned and crispy Brussel sprouts everyone will love!

 - Olive Oil — I like the flavour of olive oil with these roasted Brussels sprouts, but you could also use avocado oil.

-- Maple Syrup — The sweet, nuttiness of pure maple syrup works beautifully with the savory, earthiness of the sprouts.
+- Maple Syrup — Have you tried brussel sprouts with maple syrup before?
+The sweet, nuttiness of pure maple syrup works beautifully with the savoury, earthiness of the sprouts.
+Have some spare?
+Then try making my Candied Pecans.

 - Rosemary and Thyme — This is my go-to herb combination when roasting veggies, but you could use any you prefer.
 Dried also works if you can’t find fresh sprigs.